DFE-Digital/apply-for-teacher-training/app/views/content/roadmap.md

 Recent changes include:

-* allowing candidates to submit applications with referee details, such as name, email address and how they know the candidate
+* allowing candidates to submit applications with referee details, such as name, email address and how they know the person who will give the reference

 * changing the stage of the application process at which full references are requested and collected to after a candidate has accepted an offer